THE ORIGINS OF PERTH MINT

 This was never its sole purpose however, the refinement of gold always remaining a focus.
 In 1957 it achieved possibly the purest of all gold, a 13 troy-ounce plate with 999.999 parts gold per thousand.

-In 1970 the government of Western Australia bought the mint off of the UK.
+In 1970, the government of Western Australia bought the mint from the UK.
 17 years later it began producing special gold, silver and platinum coins for investors worldwide.
 These are recognised as legal tender in Australia.

 By 2000 it had refined about 3.25% of all the gold produced by mankind, roughly the same amount as is currently stored in Fort Knox, US.